metaplex-foundation/js/README.md

 Notice how you can create a `Metaplex` instance using `Metaplex.make(...)` instead of `new Metaplex(...)` in order to make the fluent API more readable.

 ## Usage
 Once properly configured, that `Metaplex` instance can be used to access modules providing different sets of features.
 Currently, there is only one NFT module that can be accessed via the `nfts()` method.
-From that module you will be able to find, create and update NFTs with more feature to come.
+From that module, you will be able to find, create and update NFTs with more features to come.

 Here is a little visual representation of the SDK in its current state.

 ![High-level architecture of the SDK.](https://user-images.githubusercontent.com/3642397/160883270-33fb4767-d3b1-4496-9f00-317bb1e18e68.png)

-Now, let’s look into the NFT module and the identity and storage drivers in a bit more detail.
+Now, let’s look into the NFT module in a bit more detail before moving on to the identity and storage drivers.

 ## NFTs
 The NFT module can be accessed via `Metaplex.nfts()` and provide the following methods.